twse/random-stuff/FontCreator Data Files and Registry Keys.md

 ﻿## Notes
 * The cursor remains "Busy" when saving fonts and doing other stuff in the background.
 * All versions can save all unaltered opened fonts from the menu (**File: Save All**).
-In Windows 2000 & above, the system displays a critical error saying "List index out of bounds (0)" if done repeatedly.
+Windows 2000 & above displays a critical error saying "List index out of bounds (0)" if done repeatedly.
-* Exiting the program when saving may create invalid font(s) and play the Critical Stop sound from the PC speakers.
+* Exiting the program during the saving process may create invalid font(s) and play the Critical Stop sound from the PC speakers.
-* The program displays a critical error saying "Access violation" when closing after doing some operations – the font(s) may be invalid.
+* The program displays a critical error saying "Access violation" when exiting during some operations – the font(s) may be invalid.
-* Glyphs stored in the clipboard in version 1.0 until 6.0 will have either the words **Glyph Contours** for contours or **Glyph Data** for the entire glyph.
-* Glyphs stored in the clipboard in version 7.0 will have the words **Font Data**.
+* Glyphs stored in the clipboard (version 1.0 until 6.0) will have either the words **Glyph Contours** for contours or **Glyph Data** for the entire glyph.
+Version 7.0 currently stores the words **Font Data**.
 * The **Delete** item in the **Edit** menu is not dimmed on startup or when closing other dialogs.
 * **Complete Composites** (when generated from `CompositeData.xml` but not auto or anchor based) slows down the first time using in simple and composite glyphs.
 * **Complete Composites** is dimmed when editing empty glyphs in version 5.0 until 6.5.
 * The program displays a critical error when using **Complete Composites** in some glyphs in the Private Use Area.
 After that, these glyphs cannot be recovered.
 [Bhikkhu Pesala](http://www.softerviews.org/Fonts.html), UK, the guy behind the sample glyphs and his fonts created by the same program, has assigned code points in the Private Use Area for different glyphs in his fonts, notably low profile diacritics and small capitals.
 Rebecca G. Bettencourt / [Kreative Korp](http://www.kreativekorp.com/), the girl behind Bits'n'Picas and her fonts created by the same program, has assigned code points in the Private Use Area for different glyphs in her fonts, notably extended block elements.
 * Version 1.0 (1998-04-11) until 7.0 (2013-04-25) only adds glyphs with Unicode BMP mapping to the preview toolbar.
 * Version 5.0 (2005-01-12) until 10.1.02272 (2016-12-20) uses Windows XP style icons whereas version 11.0.0.2365 (2017-05-10) & above changed the icons.
-* In order to edit FontCreator 5.6 resources, you would have to use [Resource Tuner](http://www.heaventools.com/resource-tuner.htm) (version 2.20 tested) or [UPX](https://upx.github.io/) (version 2.01 from 2006 tested) to unpack the executable file which isn't possible as its plugin for Resource Tuner and the program itself says it's not packed.
+* In order to edit FontCreator 5.6 resources, you would have to use [Resource Tuner](http://www.heaventools.com/resource-tuner.htm) (version 2.20 tested) or [UPX](https://upx.github.io/) (version 2.01 from 2006 tested using DOS port) to unpack the executable file which isn't possible as its built-in plugin and the program itself says it's not packed.
 * In new fonts, the international currency sign (¤) is mapped in the Macintosh Roman glyph mapping list but not the euro (€) which is mapped by the same codepoint (219).
 * Version 1.0 (1998-04-11) until 6.5 (2011-11-18) used ISO Latin-1 as the output encoding while version 7.0 (2013-04-25) & above uses Unicode.
 Setting the non-Unicode language to East Asian languages (e.g. Korean) substitutes accented letters by ASCII counterparts and when exporting kerning pairs, instead of e.g. having &lt;&lt; (much less than) for certain symbols like opening guillemot you have to use a backslash (\\) among with the hexadecimal code of any character as escape code, e.g. \\00AB.